yaronguez/posts-to-posts-exclude/README.md

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Allow developers to exclude posts that are Posts 2 Posts parents or children of a specific link type from a WP Query.
+Allow WordPress developers using the [Posts 2 Posts plugin](https://github.com/scribu/wp-posts-to-posts) to exclude posts that are parents or children of a specific link type when using WP Query.

 ## Description

-Upon activating this plugin, just modify your use of WP Query as follows:
+Upon activating this plugin, just add a `exclude_children` or `exclude_parents` argument to WP Query constructor and specify the name of the link type:

 ```php
 // Exclude any posts that are children of type [link_name]